purescript-contrib/purescript-book/text/chapter10.md

   Show.show(x).toUppercase() + "!!!";
 ```

 A constraint in a foreign import definition results in importing a curried function that accepts a _dictionary_ object containing the class members.
 The compiler implicitly passes, for us, a dictionary of the correct instance members when calling the foreign function.
 However, this practice has been DEPRECATED and doing so will trigger a warning.
-Use of dictionaries in providing access to type class members turned out to be more complex than anticipated.
+Accessing type class members though dictionary objects was an unnecessary indirection.
+Not passing dictionaries also enhances code optimization.

-Instead, it is simpler to just pass the type class members we need &mdash; like when passing the `Maybe` data constructors.
+Instead, simply pass the type class members we need to the foreign function &mdash; like when passing the `Maybe` data constructors.

 We write the foreign JavaScript function expecting the member function, in our case we're expecting `show`.